Wadebridge PE Vision

-- To develop an ability to adapt and apply knowledge, skills and concepts in a range of physical activities.
+- To develop competence to excel in a broad range of physical activities.

-Curriculum Overview Diagram - Physical Education at Wadebridge School on one page!
+New Curriculum Map 2019.pdf - Physical Education at Wadebridge School on one page!

 Key Stage 3 Curriculum

-The Key Stage 3 PE curriculum consists of a structured set of activities which allow pupils to develop in the different strands of the National Curriculum.
-Students have 4 lessons over the 2 week timetable and will alternate between 2 activities across each half term.
+The Key Stage 3 PE curriculum consists of a structured set of high-quality lessons which allow pupils to develop competencies in a board range of different activities.
+Students have 4 lessons over the 2 week timetable and will alternate between activities across each half term.